 How to Have a Chemical-Free Home

 So, how do we start moving towards a chemical-free home?
+How do I get toxins out of my house?
 My answer: It can be as simple or as big of a change as you want.
 Here’s how to get started:

 Step 1: Use the EWG (Environmental Working Group) databases to check on products you are already using.